 Setting up a Mail Forwarder in Docker

-I started my newsletter Five for Friday at the request of a couple readers in order to keep people updated on interesting and hot topics relating to Docker and general interesting tech news.
-I setup my newsletter with Gmail in combination with MailChimp.
-This combination worked great for sometime.
+I started my newsletter, Five for Friday, at the request of a couple of readers to keep people updated on hot topics related to Docker and general interesting tech news.
+I set up my newsletter with Gmail and MailChimp, which worked great for some time.

-I slowly noticed a decrease in the amount of newsletter openings with no clear indication.
-I received no complaints and no one was unsubscribing.
-Then a pattern emerged of huge peaks and valley in my analytics.
-What was causing these big peaks and sudden drop offs?
+I slowly noticed a decrease in the number of newsletter openings with no clear indication.
+I received no complaints, and no one was unsubscribing.
+Then, a pattern of huge peaks and valleys emerged in my analytics.
+What was causing these big peaks and sudden drop-offs?

 MailChimp Analytics